abrehan2/Inventory-System-UI/README.md

 # `Inventory-System-UI`

-This is a back-end of the [Inventory-System-API](https://github.com/abrehan2/Inventory-System-API.git)
+This is a front-end of the [Inventory-System-API](https://github.com/abrehan2/Inventory-System-API.git)

 # Demo